antvis/G2/site/docs/manual/extra-topics/color.en.md

 ### Identity

-When the color scale is set to Identity, the color channel data will be drawn into the final visualization as visual data, but the scale will not be generated.
+When setting the color scale to the identity scale, the color channel data will be drawn into the final visualization as visual data, but the scale will not be generated.

 ```js | ob
 (() => {